 Learn to provide emergency care including conducting examinations and diagnostic tests.

-Through the respiratory therapy program, we aim to help you graduate with the confidence and qualifications you need to begin your career as a RT.* After successfully completing the RT program, you will be eligible to sit for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) exams (written and clinical simulation), offered by the National Board for Respiratory Care (NBRC). **
+Through the Respiratory Therapy program, ACC aims to help you graduate with the confidence and qualifications you need to begin your career as a RT.* After successfully completing the RT program, you will be eligible to sit for the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) exams (written and clinical simulation) offered by the National Board for Respiratory Care (NBRC). **

-As a Respiratory Therapist, you'll work closely with individuals suffering from breathing and cardiac disorders.
-You'll work in a lab, nursing home or other setting to evaluate and treat patients with breathing problems including providing life-saving measures and improving quality of life.
+Respiratory therapists work closely with individuals suffering from breathing and cardiac disorders.
+They work in labs, nursing homes or other settings to evaluate and treat patients with breathing complications and provide life-saving measures that improve quality of life.

-If you love working with technical equipment and enjoy working directly with people, our respiratory therapist program might be right for you.
+If you love working with technical equipment and enjoy working directly with people, ACC’s Respiratory Therapist program might be right for you.

 Here are some of the top skills and attributes that make for a great respiratory therapist: